hpcloud/stackato-cluster-tool/README.md

 make.sh -p amazon-aws
 cd out
 ```
+Then:
+- Choose your cluster configuration in config.tf.
+The name of the cluster (key cluster_name) will be asked while launching Terraform
 - Choose your Amazon configuration in config-amazon.tf, especially aws_access_key and aws_secret_key.
 Check the Amazon documentation http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html to get those two keys.
 - Make sure you uploaded your public SSH key (see doc: http://docs.aws.amazon.com/gettingstarted/latest/wah/getting-started-prereq.html#create-a-key-pair) and update the variable `ssh_key_name` in config-amazon.tf